A new direction, mission, and leadership team advance ATC into its 54th season.

 “We’re a local theater that the world pays attention to,” said Daniels.
-“Our opening show is going off Broadway and other shows in our lineup this season will have a global presence tracing all the way to London.”
-He adds, “We can’t wait to bring audiences back together, to hear Broadway singers and world class performers live.
+“Our opening show is going off-Broadway and other shows in our lineup this season will have a global presence tracing to London.”
+He adds, “We can’t wait to bring audiences back together, to hear Broadway singers and world-class performers live.
 We’ve all gone too long without that communal connection.”

-This season marks the first that Daniels has fully programmed, and he will be directing the first three plays beginning with My 80-Year Old Boyfriend opening in Tucson, Ariz. on Oct.
+This season marks the first that Daniels has fully programmed.
+He will be directing the first three plays beginning with My 80-Year Old Boyfriend opening in Tucson, Ariz. on Oct.
 1 .
 The musical will run in Tucson at the Temple of Music and Art through Oct.
 16 and then continue performances in Phoenix at the Herberger Theater Center Oct.
 21 through Nov.
 7. My 80-Year-Old Boyfriend is a delightful musical that tells the story of an unlikely duo forming the friendship of a lifetime.
-This show is created by Charissa Bertels, Christian Duhamel and Ed Bell, and directed by Sean Daniels.
+This show is created by Charissa Bertels, Christian Duhamel, and Ed Bell and directed by Sean Daniels.

-Subscriptions begin at $163 and include six-play subscriptions as well as flex passes that can be used in multiple combinations for any shows.
+Subscriptions begin at $163 and include six-play subscriptions, as well as flex, passes that can be used in multiple combinations for any show.
 Tickets for individual shows start at $25 and can be purchased at atc.org or 1-833-ATC-SEAT.